jetpack-pizza/demo/content/working-with-source-code.md

 # Working with source code
-You can use well-known features of IntelliJ IDEA when working on Flutter projects.
-On top of it the Dart and Flutter plugins work in tandem to take care of multiple language and SDK-specific tasks, from code completion to hot reload.
-This collaboration and the framework assistance allow to improve your productivity.
-Moreover, there are tools that have been designed specifically for working on Dart and Flutter code.
+You can use standard features of IntelliJ IDEA when working on Flutter projects.
+In addition, the Dart and Flutter plugins work in tandem to perform language and SDK-specific tasks, from code completion to hot reload.
+IntelliJ IDEA offers tools that have been designed specifically for working on Dart and Flutter code.

-## Flutter Outline
+## Use the Flutter Outline
-The core building blocks in Flutter applications are widgets (everything-is-a-widget concept), so developers work with these blocks a lot.
-That is why it is important to deliver a powerful tool that can help to manage widgets efficiently and ensure that the structure remains correct.
-To manage your widgets, use the **Flutter Outline** tool.
-To open it, click **Flutter Outline** on the right side of the main IDE window (alternatively, you can choose **View | Tool Windows | Flutter Outline** on the main menu).
-You can center you widgets, add padding, wrap widgets with columns and rows, extract methods, move widgets up and down, and remove them.
+Widgets are the core building blocks in Flutter applications (everything-is-a-widget concept), so it was important to deliver a tool that helps managing widgets and ensures the structure correctness.
+Click **Flutter Outline** on the right side of the main IDE window (alternatively, you can choose **View | Tool Windows | Flutter Outline** on the main menu) to open the **Flutter Outline** and manage your widgets.
+The **Flutter Outline** allows to center widgets, add padding, wrap widgets with columns and rows, extract methods, move widgets up and down, and remove them.
 To perform a required action, click a corresponding button on the toolbar:
 <p align="center">
 <img src="https://github.com/jetpack-pizza/demo/blob/master/img/4_flutter_outline_toolbar.png" alt="Flutter Outline Toolbar"
 width="590"/>